Datavault-UK/automate-dv-docs/docs/tutorial/tut_bridges.md

  | .           | .                       | .                      | .                     |
  | .           | .                       | .                      | .                     |
  | M67Y0U...   | 2018-06-01 12:00:00.000 | 1FA79C...              | BH5674...             |

-### Next steps

-That is all for now.
-More table types will be coming in future!
-See our [roadmap](../roadmap.md) for more details.

-If you want a more realistic real-world example, with real data to work with, take a look at our [worked example](../worked_example/we_worked_example.md).